Bar, Career and Co-Curricular Questions

 Do you offer career services to graduate students?
 Will I be able to get a job in the US with my degree?

-Yes!
+Yes, we offer LLM specific career support.
 For comprehensive information link here.

 Will an LLM from Penn Law allow me to take a US Bar Exam?